viniciusvasti/my-personal-website/posts/kafka-producer-configs.md

 It sets the amount of time to wait until resend failed requests.
 This is very useful in scenarios of unavailability, since it could be more effective to wait a little before trying again.
 `Default: 100`

+---

+### Related Posts
+- <a href="../posts/kafka-consumer-configs">Apache Kafka Consumer main configs for Resilience, Performance and Consistency</a>
+- <a href="../posts/kafka-topic-configs">Apache Kafka Topic main configs for Resilience, Performance and Consistency</a>